-The Board of Education shall provide cafeteria facilities in all school facilities where space and facilities permit and will provide food service for the purchase and consumption of meals for all students.
-The Board shall also provide a breakfast program in accordance with procedures established by the Department of Education.
+The Board of Education shall provide cafeteria facilities in all school facilities where space and facilities permit, and will provide food service for the purchase and consumption of lunch for all students.
 The Board shall annually encumber the funds needed to operate the program.